Pros and Cons of a First Look

 - By seeing each other before the ceremony, the day is a bit more flexible regarding photos.
 If you have limited time between the ceremony and reception, completing all of your photos beforehand can relieve a LOT of pressure!

 - First looks can take some of the stress out of the day.
-Taking a private moment to be with your soon-to-be spouse is a great way to reflect on the beauty of the day and get rid of some nerves before saying your “I do’s”.
+Taking a private moment to be with your soon-to-be spouse is a great way to reflect on the beauty of the day.
+It lets you get rid of some nerves before saying your “I do’s”.

 - First looks can create more time to enjoy the ceremony!
 If you are worried about only having a few hours for dancing or greeting guests, a first look could be a great option.
 This is the day you have been planning for perhaps YEARS!
 It’s understandable that you would want to spend as much time enjoying it as possible.